-- 1. a natural person who is not a resident of the United States or an enclave of the US government, its agencies or instrumentalities; - 2. a partnership, corporation or other entity, other than an entity organised principally for passive investment, organised under the laws of a non-US jurisdiction and which has its principal place of business in a non-US jurisdiction; - 3. an estate or trust, the income of which is not subject to US income tax regardless of source; - an entity organised principally for passive 4. investment such as a pool, investment company or other similar entity, provided, that shares/units of participation in the entity held by persons who do not qualify as Non-United States persons or otherwise as gualified eligible persons (as defined in CFTC Rule 4.7(a)(2) or (3)) represent in the aggregate less than ten per cent. of the beneficial interest in the entity, and that such entity was not formed principally for the purpose of facilitating investment by persons who do not qualify as Non-United States persons in a pool with respect to which operator is exempt from certain the requirements of Part 4 of the CFTC's regulations by virtue of its participants being Non-United States persons; and - 5. a pension plan for the employees, officers or principals of an entity organised and with its principal place of business outside the United States;
+- a natural person who is not a resident of the United States or an enclave of the US government, its agencies or instrumentalities; - a partnership, corporation or other entity, other than an entity organised principally for passive investment, organised under the laws of a non-US jurisdiction and which has its principal place of business in a non-US jurisdiction; - an estate or trust, the income of which is not subject to US income tax regardless of source; - an entity organised principally for passive 4. investment such as a pool, investment company or other similar entity, provided, that shares/units of participation in the entity held by persons who do not qualify as Non-United States persons or otherwise as qualified eligible persons (as defined in CFTC Rule 4.7(a)(2) or (3)) represent in the aggregate less than ten per cent. of the beneficial interest in the entity, and that such entity was not formed principally for the purpose of facilitating investment by persons who do not qualify as Non-United States persons in a pool with respect to which operator is exempt from certain requirements of Part 4 of the CFTC's regulations by virtue of its participants being Non-United States persons; and - 5. a pension plan for the employees, officers or principals of an entity organised and with its principal place of business outside the United States;

 the point on a Dealing Day whether on a periodic basis or for a particular valuation, at which the ACD carries out a valuation of the Scheme Property for the Company or a Sub-fund (as the case may be) for the purpose of determining the price at which Shares of a Class may be issued, cancelled or redeemed.
-The current Valuation Point is 12.00 noon London time on each Dealing Day, with the exception of a bank holiday in England and Wales, or the last Business Day prior to those days annually where the valuation may be carried the Depositary; "VAT" value added tax; "1933 Act" the United States Securities Act of 1933 (as amended or re-enacted from time to time; and "1940 Act" the United States Investment Company Act of 1940 (as amended or re-enacted from time to time).
+The current Valuation Point is 12.00 noon London time on each Dealing Day, with the exception of a bank holiday in England and Wales, or the last Business Day prior to those days annually where the valuation may be carried out at a time agreed in advance between the ACD and the Depositary;